 Three years ago, I bought my first slow cooker: a red four-quart oval, no-frills model I found at a local discount store for less than $20.
 I tested a recipe for chicken stew, and I've been cooking chicken in the slow cooker ever since.
 I always have boneless, skinless chicken breasts in my freezer, and often have chicken thighs, too.
 Your well-stocked pantry provides all you need to take that slow cooker chicken on an around-the-world adventure.

-Continue reading "Recipe for slow cooker tandoori pulled chicken" »
+Continue reading "Five favorite slow cooker chicken recipes" »

 Every year should begin on a spicy note.
 To me, hot and spicy food in January portends a zesty, adventurous year ahead.
 In creating this Thai curry turkey with spinach, green pepper and cilantro, which I served over a bowl of steaming brown rice, I knew I wanted to keep everything green and herby by using the Thai green curry paste I always have in my refrigerator.
 When it comes to Asian condiments, I like what I like.
 I prefer the Maesri brand of Thai curry paste, which is all-natural and full of fresh cilantro and other herbs, and for fish sauce, it's always Three Crabs, in a bottle with, yes, three crabs on a pink label.
 Authentic condiments make all the difference, so why not start the year with an adventure: a trip to your local Asian grocery store.
 Fill your pantry with great condiments, and cook along with me all year!

 Continue reading "Recipe for Thai green curry turkey with spinach, green pepper and cilantro" »